Oh look – A Snowbird …

 The Pattern

-The written instructions are available for a small fee on Ravelry.
-Besides the row by row instructions (and the chart shown below) they also include some tips on how I made my shawl to make the boxes look square.
+Written instructions are available on Ravelry for a small fee.
+As well as the row-by-row instructions and the chart shown below, they also include tips on how I made the boxes look square.

 The pattern is written in US terms.